TimothyTickle/single_cell_analysis/single_cell_analysis.md

 data <- data[ data.col-4:data.col]
 ```

-How many genes express in a cell?
+How many genes express in a cell (Complexity)?
 ===